nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [cp/CAREER_PAGE_URL] [t/TAG]`

 - Edits the company at the specified `INDEX`.
 The index refers to the index number shown in the displayed company list.
 The index **must be a positive integer** 1, 2, 3, …​
+- The index **must be a positive integer** 1, 2, 3, …​
+  - a negative integer will result in an invalid command message.
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
 - When editing tags, the existing tags of the company will be removed; i.e., adding of tags is not cumulative.